codeplaysoftware/cuda-to-sycl-nbody/README.md

      set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -fsycl -fsycl-targets=spir64,nvptx64-nvidia-cuda -fsycl-unnamed-lambda")
 ```

+### Adapting the project for DPC++ OpenCL

+No changes to the code were required, but there were a couple of bugs which are worked around.

+Firstly, when building for multiple targets (`-fsycl-targets`), there is a [recent bug](https://github.com/intel/llvm/issues/5330) which causes failure to link to static libraries.
+The workaround for this is to switch from building `imgui` as a static to a shared library.

+Secondly, I encountered the common CL header bug (see [here](https://github.com/intel/llvm/issues/2617) and [here](https://github.com/oneapi-src/oneDNN/issues/885)).
+This turned out to be triggered for the `spir64` backend because the CUDA headers were included *only* via `-I` and not via `-internal-isystem`.
+This caused them to take precedence over SYCL CL headers.
+The solution was to not include CUDA headers in `src_sycl/CMakeLists.txt`, which turned out to be unnecessary anyway.

 ## Passing data between OpenGL & CUDA/SYCL

 OpenGL & CUDA are capable of interoperating to share device memory, but this will not play well with the DPC++ Compatibility Tool.
 Instead, computed particle positions are migrated back to the host by CUDA/SYCL, then sent *back* to OpenGL via mapping.